PSCI-135: Sound & Light in Fine-Arts

 Upon successful completion of this course, students should be able to:

-3. Describe the basic workings of the ear and the eye.
+3. Describe the structure of the human ear and explain how it works.

-4. Explain musical intervals in terms of numerical frequency ratios.
+4. Explain musical intervals is in terms of steps in a scale and numerical frequency ratios.

-9. Explain how optical instruments such as microscopes and telescopes function.
+8. Explain how optical instruments such as microscopes and telescopes work.

 General Information